Use Poll Templates in Online Church Meetings (+ Sample Poll Questions)

 Real time polling for meetings is a great way to keep your worship services and small groups interactive and lively.
 With Altar Live’s newest Poll Templates tool, online engagement with your congregation can be fun and seamless.

 But why should you use Poll Templates?
 And how should you make the most of this feature?
-Just like in-person church services can be lively and interactive, we believe that it should be easy for online churches to do the same.
+Just as in-person church services can be lively and interactive, we believe that it should be easy for online churches to do the same.

 If you're currently looking for creative ways to engage your audience, look no further.
 Altar Live’s Templates features have set out to make this process seamless.
 But first, make you’ve set up Poll Templates in Altar Live.